 William goes on to make use of an Enhancv exclusive – the “My Time” section.
 This allows users to show their time spent during the week or a typical day-in-the-life.

-For example, it’s obvious that Cybersecurity is something he does best.
+For example, the section makes it obvious that Cybersecurity is something he does best.
 Again, using this quick visual saves a ton of space.

-William utilizes an awards' section to mention advising the Japanese Government as well as over twenty tech companies regarding business, technology, and security.
+Furthermore, William utilizes an awards section to mention advising the Japanese Government as well as over twenty tech companies regarding business, technology, and security.

 Pavel’s resume is a great example of someone who has taken our modern resume template and made the most of it.

-First off, Pavel gives a snapshot of the programs he is familiar with using the Enhancv Technologies section.
+Pavel has utilized the Technology section of our resume builder to give a snapshot of the programs he is familiar with.
 Here, we see five highlighted technologies.
 It’s simple but effective.
-This cuts down on writing full-sentences to show what systems you’re comfortable with.
+This cuts down on writing full sentences to show what systems you’re comfortable with.